-Using remote sensing data, it is possible to evaluate the Snow Cover Extent (SCE) from 1960 to present day.
+Using remote-sensing data, it is possible to evaluate the Snow Cover Extent (SCE) from 1960 to present day.
 For example, the Interactive Multisensor Snow and Ice Mapping System (IMS) data is available for the whole Northern Hemisphere, and is distributed by the NOAA (NOAA, NSIDC, 2004).
-Recent satellite imagery has been found a very useful tool to describe SCE (Derksen and Brown, 2012) and is therefore widely used to validate models (e.g. Brutel-Villemet et al., 2012).
-Immerzeel et al. (2009) and Bookhagen et al. (2010) have suggested hydrological applications using remote sensing over

-- the Himalaya.
-However, Snow Water Equivalent (SWE) can not be estimated accurately with satellite data, in particular over mountainous regions (Takala et al., 2011).
+Recent satellite imagery has been found to be a very useful tool to describe SCE (Derksen and Brown, 2012) and is therefore widely used to validate models (e.g. Brutel-Vuilmet et al., 2013).
+Immerzeel et al. (2009) and Bookhagen and Burbank (2010) have suggested hydrological applications using remote sensing over the Himalaya.
+However, Snow Water Equivalent (SWE) cannot be estimated accurately with satellite data, in particular over mountainous regions (Takala et al., 2011).
 Therefore, SWE remains a variable quite difficult to estimate at global and regional scales.
 Until today, local observations are the only way to accurately measure SWE.
-Therefore, it is quite difficult to estimate SWE at large scales, as it can be spatially - highly variable, in particular in regions with a complex topography.
-In the Himalaya, the maximum of SCE occurs at the beginning of spring (Bookhagen et al., 2010).
-Figure 5 shows the SWE equivalent in April 2001 estimated from the ERA-INTERIM (Fig. 5a), analysed from the Canadian Meteorological Center (CMC, Brasnett et al., 1999) and modelled with MAR (Fig. 5c).
-For validation purposes, we show in Fig. 5d the SCE shows the SCE and the SCE shows in Fig. 5d the SCE - observed with MODIS satellite in April 2001 with regions with SCE higher than 50 % in yellow to red.
+Therefore, it is quite difficult to estimate SWE at large scales, as it can be spatially highly variable, in particular in regions with a complex topography.
+In the Himalaya, the maximum of SCE occurs at the beginning of spring (Bookhagen and Burbank, 2010).
+Figure 5 shows the SWE equivalent in April 2001 estimated from the ERA-INTERIM (Fig. 5a), analysed from the Canadian Meteorological Center (CMC, Brasnett, 1999) and modelled with MAR (Fig. 5c).
+For validation purposes, we show in Fig. 5d the SCE observed with MODIS satellite in April 2001 with regions of SCE higher than 50 % in yellow to red.
 To check the ability of a model to simulate the snow cover, we expect it to successfully simulate snow where MODIS data shows SCE values higher than 50 %.
-Elsewhere, the major part of the surface is free of snow, and a model that does not consider sub grid snow fraction is not supposed to simulate presence of snow. - The MODIS SCE shown for April 2001 is typical for the present-day spring SCE, as it is comparable to the 2000-2008 spring average shown by Immerzeel et al. (2009, see Fig. 4).
-Regarding Fig. 5a, we clearly see that the coarse resolution of the model used to construct the ERA-INTERIM reanalysis does not allow describing SWE accurately.
-Dutra et al. (2011) found a strong underestimation of snow cover in the ECMWF - 25 model, particularly marked over mountainous regions due to the non-resolved topography.
-Moreover, Dee et al. (2011) indicated that SWE in the ERA-INTERIM must be taken very carefully due to the difficulty to assimilate local observations of SWE in a reanalysis product.
-The CMC product is a gridded SWE estimation for the whole Northern Hemisphere.
-It is based on a surface model simulating snowfall and snowmelt with precipitation and temperature provided from atmospheric analysis.
-When available, snow depth local measurements are used to correct the CMC model outputs using statistical methods (kriging).
-The lack of observations is certainly responsible for the strong errors pointed out in this product comparing it with the MODIS SCE observation
+Elsewhere, the major part of the surface is free of snow, and a model that does not consider sub grid snow fraction is not supposed to simulate presence of snow.
+As mentioned previously, MODIS, CMC and ERA-INTERIM products are described more in detail in Table 1.